mouad73/BLS-MAROC-PORTUGAL-Automation/README.md

-⭐ **Star this repo if it helped you!****Chrome Extension to automate BLS Portugal visa appointments with auto-login and proxy support**
+⭐ **Star this repo if it helped you!**Chrome Extension for BLS Portugal visa appointments - Auto-login + Proxy support